Global Destinations:

 Lotte Hotel Busan *****

 Ideal for business or vacation, Lotte Hotel Busan offers the perfect balance between the warm and relaxing feel of a stately home and the comfort of state-of-the-art facilities.
 The Lotte Hotel is situated in the city of Busan, which is Korea's largest, trading harbour city and a major destination with unmatched romantic charm.
 The hotel is hugely popular among tourists and business persons travelling to the beautiful and ancient city of Kyungju, Hanryu National Sea Park, Ulsan-Pohang industrial complex and the Masan-Changwon industrial complex.
-This hotel offers 900 rooms with all modern facilities that cater to all the need and requirements of its guests.
 A wide selection of top class dining is available to guests in the hotel's restaurants that serve a variety of cuisine, ranging from Italian, Japanese to Chinese delicacies..

 DAEGU - SOUTH KOREA INFORMATION